Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

 For details on the content and new features of 2.1.0, please consult the [README] (https://github.com/mininet/mininet/blob/2.1.0rc1/README.md) file.
-This document contains supplementary information not included in that file.
+This document contains supplementary information and issues not included in that file.

 ### Potential VirtualBox Issue